If you cannot connect to a server over the network...

 (a) If you accidentally used an incorrect SSH username to connect, our intrusion detection system has blocked your address for up to 10 minutes.
 If you don't want to wait that long, create a help desk ticket, including your SSH username and destination machine's address.

-(b) If your server is using an IP address whitelist, please check your current IP address via an external resource such as this one, then create a help desk ticket, including your current IP address and destination machine's address.
+(b) If your server is using an IP address access list, please check your current IP address via an external resource such as this one, then create a help desk ticket, including your current IP address and destination machine's address.

 If you can connect over the network but are receiving an SSH error...